Seven flags other than the New Zealand Flag are shown for official purposes in New Zealand:

 The Royal New Zealand Air Force Ensign

-The Royal New Zealand Air Force Ensign is hoisted daily at Air Force establishments.
-It is also flown on Royal New Zealand Air Force aeroplanes carrying Foreign and Commonwealth Heads of State and Heads of Government, the Prime Minister, Cabinet Ministers, Chiefs of Staff, Ambassadors and other distinguished people.
+The Royal New Zealand Air Force Ensign is hoisted daily at air force premises.
+It is also flown on Royal New Zealand Air Force planes carrying foreign and Commonwealth heads of state and heads of government, the prime minister, Cabinet ministers, chiefs of staff, ambassadors and other distinguished people.

-The ensign has a light blue ground with the Union Jack in the first quarter and the Air Force roundel on the fly.
+The ensign has a light blue ground with the Union Jack in the first quarter and the Royal New Zealand Air Force roundel on the fly.

 The New Zealand Civil Air Ensign

 The Civil Aviation Authority of New Zealand may also fly the New Zealand Civil Air Ensign on its buildings and aircraft.
-To fly the Ensign you must get permission in writing from the Director of Civil Aviation (address below).
+To fly the ensign you must get permission in writing from the Director of Civil Aviation at the address below.

 Send any inquiries about the New Zealand Civil Air Ensign to: